hexlabsio/http4k-aws-demo/docs/article.md

   }
 }
 ```
-This is saying that our lambda will Handle an `APIGatewayProxyRequestEvent` payload and return an `APIGatewayProxyResponseEvent`
+This is saying that our lambda function will Handle an `APIGatewayProxyRequestEvent` payload and return an `APIGatewayProxyResponseEvent`
-with status 200 and a "hello world" msg in JSON body.
+with status 200 and a "hello world" msg in a JSON body.

 Once attached to an API gateway endpoint a request will return the the HTTP response below.
 ```shell script